- Search The Registry

 - My Account

-Regarding film, Sibanda has worked as a writer, cinematographer, editor and producer.
+Regarding the film, Sibanda has worked as a writer, cinematographer, editor, and producer.
 As a film director working in the science fiction genre, some of his productions include.
-All Roads Lead to Rome (Short) 2014, Colony Venus (Short) 2013, Red Lined (Documentary short) 2012 and The Triangle (Short) 2011.
+All Roads Lead to Rome (Short) 2014, Colony Venus (Short) 2013, Red Lined (Documentary short) 2012, and The Triangle (Short) 2011.
 Since 2014, Ken Sibanda has been President of the African Jewish Congress; a rights group in New York.